To Read, What I Read

 Various stories through a strange character; known by many, but for the context where he narrates the lived experience, he’s nothing more than a character full of love, rejections, and drugs, who shows us how life can be so similar to that lived by ordinary people, like you or like me.

-Descriptive tales of a drug addict who’s also Scottish can generate a connection for people who have seen or lived the effect that drugs have, how they participate in all moments of life—getting a job, falling in love, and getting into fights with different people—makes Acid House show you a world that very few know even when you see it daily in the news, newspapers, and internet.
+Descriptive tales of a drug addict who’s also Scottish can generate a connection for people who have seen or lived the effect that drugs have, how they participate in all moments of life—getting a job, falling in love, and getting into fights with different people—makes The Acid House show you a world that very few know even when you see it daily in the news, newspapers, and internet.

 This book is a novel inherited from dirty realism, living all these experiences through unpleasant scenes and situations told in a sarcastic and realistic manner.